-You can change the name of the blog, if the prospective new name is acceptable and available, using "Settings - Publishing" - but plan the change carefully.
+You can change the name (the address / URL) of your blog, if the prospective new name is acceptable and available, using "Settings - Publishing" - but you should plan the change carefully.
 When you change the name of the blog, the URL will also change - and that is all that will change.

 When you change the name - and publish the blog to another URL - the comments, the posts, and the template, all move with the blog.
 Properly planned, you can change the URL of the blog without losing any contents.
 You can likewise change the Title (and / or the Description), using "Settings - Basic" - without fear of any complications.